Is It Legal for Employers to Require Longer Notice Periods from Employees Than They Offer?

 SASHMITA

-Thank you so much for your responses, I agree that both parties have to have similar arrangements.
-I wanna have clarity in terms, is there a possibility of having different notice periods as per organisations internal policy.
+Thank you so much for your responses.
+I agree that both parties have to have similar arrangements.
+I want to have clarity in terms; is there a possibility of having different notice periods as per the organization's internal policy.
+Has anyone come across such arrangements at a senior level?

-Looking forward to have further clarification on the same.
+Looking forward to having further clarification on the same.

 KK!HR

-Having different notice periods does not per-se render it illegal, though it could be unethical or unconscionable.
-For an agreement to be legally valid it has to have a consideration which is legal.
-So long as the object of the agreement is legally valid, the terms thereof depends on bargaining power of the respective parties.
+Having different notice periods does not per se render it illegal, though it could be unethical or unconscionable.
+For an agreement to be legally valid, it has to have consideration that is legal.
+So long as the object of the agreement is legally valid, the terms thereof depend on the bargaining power of the respective parties.
 This type of employment clause is prevalent, as a newly joining employee does not have much bargaining power.

 yrshirke